VinayakNBhat/gguice-examples/README.md

 CellPhone is not going to create instance for SIM as we are focused on iversion of control.

-Hence, instance for the service provider should be injected.
-We are going to use Google Guice for this purpose.
+Hence, the instance for the service provider should be injected.
+We are going to use Google Guice to achieve this.

-What we are going to implement??
+# What we are going to implement??

-We are going to illustrate followings

 1. Binding annotation

+   Illustrates the binding using custom annotation.
+We'll create an annotation and use it for dependency injection.

 2. @Name Binding

+   Binding can be done without creating custom annotation.
+This can be achieved by @Name annotation.

 3. @Provides annotation usage

+   Provides a way to create instance for complex objects.

 4. Provider class

+   When an object creation is too complex, it is a good idea to move the implementation to a seperate class.
+   Provider class helps achieving it.